SaraMc12/Reading_list/README.md

 This app was created for the busy coder who loves to read.
 Now they can simply search for a book within the comfort of their own terminal.

 ### What was my process for doing the things I did THIS TIME AROUND?
  Coding can be like building a house of cards sometimes, one wrong step and it can feel like it's all falling apart.
 I decided that regardless of the outcome I would code without fear and not let the idea of failure paralyze me from move beyond an MVP.
  I set my focus first on refactoring what was asked of me and then trying to go beyond that and see what happened.
-I tried a few things like extracting the functions and putting them inside their own files in the src but I had trouble figuring out how to rewrite my tests and wanted to include passing tests in this sprint.
-Also, my first attempt at creating a special character parameters failed and currently as I write this I am still trying to get it to work without typing a double error message.
-On the plus side, some of the things I tried DID WORK which is great
+In the end, I was happy to have examples of an extra search parameter and got a chance to practice extracting a file from the code and have it pass it's test and run.

 * I chose javascript becasue it is the language I feel most comfortble in right now.